Adoption metrics

 Liquidity, integrations, receipt tooling, and exchange flows show whether users and businesses can actually move in and out.

-KRC token workflows, developer activity, and post-Toccata apps matter most when they produce repeat use and durable activity.
+Payment receipts, accepted-transaction reads, developer activity, and post-Toccata apps become evidence when they produce repeat use and durable activity.

 SignalWhat it would showWhat can mislead

-Wallet usagePeople can self-custody and transact without heavy friction.Downloads, addresses, or screenshots can overcount real users.
+Wallet usagePeople can self-custody and transact without heavy friction.Downloads, addresses, or screenshots can overcount repeat users.

 Node healthIndependent verification remains realistic outside a few operators.Raw node counts can hide hosting concentration and stale nodes.